BrianP8701/swarmstar/README.md

 ## Experiments

 In theory - or my imagination at least - there ought to be an inflection point where the swarm becomes self sufficient.

+The swarm needs to be self aware that it is a swarm.
+The top agents need to know about the system they operate in.
+They need sufficient context.
+Lower agents who gain more and more specific tasks will need less context.

 ### Tool Building Experiment
 Goal: Have agents autonomously make new python functions that can be used by the swarm